peterlavey/alacarte/docs/plan.md

 - **8.7 Path Alias Implementation**
     - Configure path aliases (e.g., `@` for `src`) to simplify imports and improve maintainability.
     - *Relates to Requirements: 8*
+- **8.8 PWA Conversion**
+    - Convert the client to a Progressive Web App (PWA) using `vite-plugin-pwa`.
+    - Configure manifest, service worker, and app icons.
+    - *Relates to Requirements: 8*